 Intelligent intake: beyond the limits of RPA and OCR

-Among the first topics was how to make the most of intelligent intake technology to automate underwriting submission and claims intake processes.
-The goal, as always, is to both reduce loss ratios and increase quote ratios.
+Among the first topics was how to make the most of intelligent intake technology, a form of intelligent document processing, to automate underwriting submission and claims intake processes.

 Brown talked about the investments insurance companies have made in automation technologies including robotic process automation (RPA) and optical character recognition (OCR).
 But he quickly got to the nub of the problem, which is the abundance of unstructured data inherent in both underwriting submissions and claims, which neither RPA nor OCR handles all that well.

 While that’s an issue we’ve certainly covered before, he hit on one element that was new, at least to our podcast: claims coming from lawyers.